apache/incubator-brooklyn/docs/use/guide/defining-applications/common-usage.md

 in the ``brooklyn.jclouds.provider`` namespace.
 Other fields may be available (from brooklyn or jclouds).

-``brooklyn.jclouds.public-key-file`` can also be specied but can usually be omitted (it will be inferred by adding the suffix ``.pub`` to the private key).
+Public keys can also be specified, using ``brooklyn.jclouds.publicKeyFile``, but these can usually be omitted
+(it will be inferred by adding the suffix ``.pub`` to the private key).
-There should be no passphrases on the key files.
+If there is a passphrase on the key file being used, you must supply it to Brooklyn for it to work, of course!